strawfervor/laravel-recipe-hub/README.md

 # Laravel Recipes Hub

-A coursework project for the "Advanced Web Services Programming" course at WSB-NLU.
+A coursework project for the "Advanced Web Services Programming".
 This web application allows users to create, manage, and share cooking recipes with a modern, user-friendly interface.

 ## Features